JackTheFullDev/rating-fm-newbie/README.md

 ![Design preview for the Interactive rating component coding challenge](./design/desktop-preview.jpg)

+Project  called Interactive rating component, simple app that introduct to javascript and help to understand how to use js to make cool app.
+Level - newbie

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.